 Environmental Reviews.
 If permits or other authorizations from the federal government are required, our future operations may be subject to broad environmental review under NEPA.
 NEPA requires federal agencies to evaluate the environmental impact of all "major federal actions" significantly affecting the quality of the human environment.
 The granting of a federal permit for a major development project, such as a proppant production operations, may be considered a "major federal action" that requires review under NEPA.
 As part of this evaluation, the federal agency considers a broad array of environmental impacts, including, among other things, impacts on air quality, water quality, wildlife (including threatened and endangered species), historic and archeological resources, geology, socioeconomics and aesthetics.
 NEPA also requires the consideration of alternatives to the project.
 The NEPA review process, especially the preparation of a full environmental impact statement, can be time consuming and expensive.
-The purpose of the NEPA review process is to inform federal agency decision-making on whether federal approval should be granted for a project and to provide the public with an opportunity to comment on the environmental impacts of a proposed project.
-Though NEPA requires only that an environmental review under NEPA, or a third party could challenge the adequacy of a NEPA review and thereby delay the issuance of a federal approval, which could have an adverse effect on our business.
+The purpose of the NEPA review process is to inform federal agencies' decision-making on whether federal approval should be granted for a project and to provide the public with an opportunity to comment on the environmental impacts of a proposed project.
+Though NEPA requires only that an environmental evaluation be conducted and does not mandate a particular result, a federal agency could decide to deny a permit or impose certain conditions on its approval, based on its environmental review under NEPA, or a third party could challenge the adequacy of a NEPA review and thereby delay the issuance of a federal permit or approval, which could have an adverse effect on our business.